north-numerical-computing/cpfloat/README.md

 make mexoct # Compile MEX interface for Octave.
 ```
 These two commands compile and autotune the MEX interface in MATLAB and Octave, respectively, by using the functions `mex/cpfloat_compile.m` and `mex/cpfloat_autotune.m`.

+To use, add the /bin directory at the root of CPFloat to MATLAB's search path.

 On a system where the `make` build automation tool is not available, we recommend building the MEX interface by running the script `cpfloat_compile_nomake.m` in the `mex/` folder.
 The script attempts to download the file `pcg_variants.h`  and to compile and auto-tune the MEX interface using the default C compiler.
 A different compiler can be used by setting the value of the variable `compilerpath` appropriately.